 Falling is a major cause of injury and death in seniors.
 In fact, when older individuals visit their physicians, the first question that is often asked of them is whether or not they have recently fallen.
-Because the facts about falls among the aging population may be surprising for many, San Antonio Home Care Assistance wanted to share them with our readers.
+Because the facts about falls among the aging population may be surprising for many, In home care San Antonio wanted to share them with our readers.
 The more informed you are about seniors and falls, the better prepared you’ll be able to prevent your loved one from falling!

 - At-Risk Seniors – More men experience falls than women, and people who are over age 75 are five times more likely to take a tumble than their younger counterparts.
 Men die from their injuries sustained after the accident at a rate of 41 percent higher than women.

 - High Emergency Room Volume – Each year in the United States, more than 2.4 million patients are treated for falls.
 Looking from another perspective, every 14 seconds a senior is seen in the ER after an occurrence.

 - Many Types of Injuries are Sustained – Falling can result in a vast array of injuries.
 Many times, scrapes and lacerations occur, and more serious consequences such as hip and spinal fractures are not infrequent.
 It is the most common cause of bone breaks in seniors over age 65, and fractures of the hand, arm, pelvis, ankle, hip and spine are suffered most often.

 - Morbidity and Mortality – Over 750,000 seniors are hospitalized each year due to injuries sustained in a fall, and they are the leading cause for inpatient admissions in older adults.
 Every 29 minutes an elderly individual dies after falling, which adds up to over 21,000 fatalities per year.

 - The Financial Toll – The annual cost of medical care after a fall lies between $35 billion and $40 billion.
 By the year 2020, the price tag is estimated to reach close to $60 billion.